 System Administrator, Windows Server Salary

-Men represent the vast majority of Windows Server System Administrators in the United States are largely men, earning an average of $63K annually.
-Overall cash earnings for Windows Server System Administrators stretch from $42K on the lower end to $91K near the top, and the heftiest packages can encompass around $9K from bonuses and $10K from profit sharing.
+Men represent the vast majority of Windows Server System Administrators in the United States.
+People in this role can earn an average of $64K annually nationwide.
+Final cash compensation to Windows Server System Administrators varies from around $43K to approximately $92K; choice pay grades include potential for bonuses and profit sharing as high as $8K and $10K, respectively.
 Earnings for this group are mostly affected by career duration, followed by geography and the individual firm.
 For the most part, Windows Server System Administrators enjoy their work and report high levels of job satisfaction.
 Most enjoy medical while a strong majority get dental coverage.
 Vision coverage is also available to a majority.
 This overview is based on answers to PayScale's salary questionnaire.